5 Ways to save money on your family's spring break trip

 6/Plan ahead for next year

 Ok, this advice won’t help you this year, but decide where you want to spend next spring break by November.
 Why?
 Because then you can take advantage of the best travel deals of the year on Cyber Monday.
 You’ll find deep discounts on both resorts and some international flights.
-For example, during this past November’s Cyber Monday sale, Air New Zealand sold tickets to the Cook Islands for half price!
-But the sale only lasted for that one day.
+Think half-priced tickets on Air New Zealand to the Cook Islands!